 What is the most important factor when choosing a private label sanitary pad manufacturer?

-There is no single factor, but product quality control, customization capability, and communication efficiency are usually the most important areas to evaluate first.
+There is no single factor, but product quality control, customization capability, and communication efficiency are usually the areas buyers should evaluate first.

 Should buyers prioritize price or product stability?

-For private label growth, product stability is usually more important in the long term.
+For private label growth, product stability is usually more important.
 Pricing matters, but inconsistent quality can damage brand trust and repeat purchase.

 Is packaging support really necessary?

-Yes.
-In many feminine hygiene categories, packaging strongly affects product positioning, shelf presentation, and buyer confidence.
-It should be treated as part of the product development process.
+Yes — in many feminine hygiene categories, packaging strongly affects product positioning, shelf presentation, and buyer confidence.

 Can a manufacturer help with market‑specific product direction?